mrshashi4u/RTL-Design-and-Synthesis/README.md

 ![](https://github.com/mrshashi4u/RTL-Design-and-Synthesis/blob/main/D3/Counter_opt.PNG)

-As shown in the above figure, only one DFF is utilized in the design in contrast 3-DFF's for a 3-bit counter.
+As shown in the above figure, only one DFF is utilized in the design in contrast to 3-DFF's for a 3-bit counter.
 Hence the optimization results in reduced area and power.